the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable

-`impermanent loss` - a temporary loss of funds occurring when providing liquidity; occurs when the mathematical formula adjusts the asset ratio in a pool to ensure they remain at 50:50 in terms of value and the liquidity provider loses out on gains from a deposited asset that outperforms
+`impermanent loss` - a temporary loss of funds occurring when providing liquidity; occurs when the mathematical formula adjusts the asset ratio in a pool to ensure they remain at 50:50 in terms of value and the liquidity provider loses out on gains from a deposited asset that outperforms; [whiteboard crypto video](https://www.youtube.com/watch?v=_m6Mowq3Ptk)

 `interface` - a list of function definitions without implementation.
 In other words, an interface is a description of all functions that an object must have for it to operate; convention preface `I` as in IERC721; [video](https://www.youtube.com/watch?v=tbjyc-VQaQo)